zuckerco/CSS-assignment-3/README.md

 There are two ways to design a page initially.
 One is to design it for a wide screen, a desktop monitor, and then use @media queries to adapt it to mobile.
 The other way is to design for mobile first, and then use @media queries to adapt it to wider screens.

 This CSS file takes the first approach, even though "mobile first" is the preferred method nowadays.
-Therefore, your @media queries must adapt the design to look good on small screens.
+Therefore, your @media queries in this assignment must adapt the design to look good on small screens.

-The [video](https://www.youtube.com/watch?v=DYrpZRaX8RI&index=37&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) is strongly recommended.
+The [video for chapter 18](https://www.youtube.com/watch?v=DYrpZRaX8RI&index=37&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) is strongly recommended.

 1. There is an element you must add to the HEAD in the HTML file to make the page responsive.
 It doesn't do *everything* that's needed, but it plays an important part.
 It's in chapter 18 and in the video.